 Peripatetic teachers instruct in different musical instruments, including drums, string, woodwind and voice, with many students participating in the annual ABRSM (Associated Board of the Royal Schools of Music) examinations.
 A number of these teachers are also involved in our Music Keys program.

-Sports coaching sessions are available for all students from Year 3 upwards throughout the week.
+Sports coaching sessions within Flexible Learning are available for all students from Year 3 upwards throughout the week.
 The majority of these sessions are scheduled after school, although some sessions take place before the working day and at the weekends.

 Local and international fixtures are scheduled throughout the school calendar and with strong links with our sister schools in Kenya, we are able to take advantage of world-class facilities on a regular basis.
 Visiting coaches and sports teams also offer focused workshops for different age groups to enjoy.